irinajinli/four-minigames/README.md

 ## Info
 This app is a collaboration between myself (Jean Li), Ashley Lu, Abdul Arif, and Melanie Luqiong Xie.
 It was created during September-December of 2019.

+The main purpose of this app was to learn the SOLID design principles, as well as practice using some design patterns (ex. observer, builder, factory, and strategy).

 ## How to Use
 Clone this repository and open it in Android Studio.
 Click "run" and the app will open in the emulator.